Control 1.18: Application-Level Authorization and Role-Based Access Control (RBAC)

 Agent Action Consent

-- Require user consent before agent actions execute: In Copilot Studio, navigate to each agent's Actions and enable "Ask the user before running this action" for all actions.
+- Require user consent before agent actions execute: In Copilot Studio, navigate to each agent's Tools and enable "Ask the user before running this action" for all tools.
 This prevents agents from performing unauthorized modifications or unintended operations without explicit user approval

 - Use user-defined consent messages: Where available, configure consent prompts with clear descriptions of what the action will do rather than relying on AI-generated messages